 Indiana uses the term OWI (operating while intoxicated) instead of DUI (driving under the influence).
-Following a license suspension after an OWI conviction, DUI insurance in Indiana (SR22 insurance) is necessary to reinstate your driving privileges.
+After a license suspension for an OWI conviction, DUI insurance in Indiana (SR22 insurance) is necessary to reinstate your driving privileges.

 Drivers are aware that driving after drinking alcohol often leads to unpleasant outcomes.
 Indiana is 43rd in the US for drunk driving violations.
 Over 14,000 people are arrested each year for DUI/OWI violations, including drivers under 21.
 Indiana has a Zero Tolerance Law to address the problem of underage DUI.
 This law makes it illegal for people under 21 to drive with a blood alcohol concentration of 0.02% or over.
 Depending on someone’s weight, one can of beer may result in a BAC over that limit.

 You must file an SR22 certificate with the state to get a restricted/specialized driver’s license (hardship license).
 When you own a vehicle, your insurance provider attaches the SR22 certificate to your auto insurance policy.
 But what if you don’t own a car?
-In that case, the SR22 is endorsed to an Indiana non-owner car insurance policy.
+In that case, your insurance agent endorses it to an Indiana non-owner car insurance policy.
 Your insurance agent files the certificate with the BMV to reinstate your license.
 You’ll have to carry SR22 insurance for three years or less, in most cases.
-The fee for filing an SR22 insurance certificate in Indiana ranges between $15 to $50.
+The fee for filing an DUI insurance in Indiana SR22 certificate ranges between $15 to $50.

 Coverage for both owner and-non-owner insurance must meet the state minimum requirements.
 However, vehicle owners can get additional coverage if desired.
 State minimum insurance coverage in Indiana is:

 - Bodily injury: $25,000 per person / $50,000 per accident